chaitu2201/Docker-course/README.md

 ```

-Note: Docker will run using rootuser and it is a single monolothic process...
+Note: Docker will run using rootuser and it is a single monolothic process..